urbas/bud/README.md

 ## TODO

-- Bud must be able to run tests.
+- test logs must be stored into a build target's output folder.

 - Bud needs a concept of "macros".
 A macro can take parameters, reload or temporarily modify settings and then run a sequence of tasks.
 For example, `bud release` would take in the version of the next release, change the version run-time, publish packages, commit the new version to a file, and return the new settings.